m-kant/mk-databridge/README.md

 Supports nested objects,
 boolean and array checkboxes,
 on fly data formatting and conversion.
-Works with any elements with attributes name or data-name, not only inputs.
+Works with any elements with attributes 'name' or 'data-name', including non-input elements.

 [Demo](http://mkant.ru/mink-js/mk-databridge)

 Installation
 ------------

-Include script and style sheet into your page:
+Include script into your page:
 ```HTML
 <script src="path/to/plugin/mk-databridge.min.js" ></script>
 ```